unRob/milpa/.milpa/docs/milpa/command/index.md

 In order for `milpa` to recognize your commands, you'll need to make sure you also add its corresponding [command spec](/.milpa/docs/milpa/command/spec.md).

-## Your command itself
+## How `milpa` invokes your command

 `milpa` invokes your command with `source`, if it's a bash script with an `.sh` extension, and otherwise with `exec`.
 If your command does not have an extension, it must have the executable bit on (`chmod +x .milpa/commands/your-command`).

 ## Arguments and Options

-The arguments and options passed by the user will be parsed and validated according to your spec, known options will be removed, and arguments will be passed to your command as typed.
-Unknown options will raise an error and your command will not be called.
-Valid arguments and options will be available to your command as environment variables, continue reading for details.
+The arguments and options passed in the command line will be parsed and validated according to your spec.
+If valid, your command will receive arguments as usual (`$1` and so on), without known options.
+Valid arguments and options will be available to your command as environment variables as defined below.

 ## Environment Variables